Overview

 The Team

-In early 2019, I joined the R&D team to work with a small team consisting of a researcher, a product manager, and three software engineers.
-Our goal was to create the Digital MRO web application for GE's Research Center.
+In early 2019, I joined the R&D team alongside researchers, a product manager, and three software engineers.
+Together, we set out to develop the Digital MRO web application for GE's Research Center.

 The application